what to expect at a service?

 Rooted in Scripture, Centered in Christ

-Being “Lutheran,” our congregations accept and teach Bible-based teachings of Martin Luther that inspired the reformation of the Christian Church in the 16th century.
-The teaching of Luther and the reformers can be summarized in three short phrases:
+Being Lutheran our congregation accepts and teaches the Bible-based inspired teachings of the reformation of the Christian Church in the 16th century.
+These teachings of Martin Luther and the reformers can be summarized in above three short phrases: Grace alone, Faith alone, Scripture alone.

 Who is Jesus?